LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

          - protocol: UDP
            port: 53

-Only allow incoming traffic from a specified CIDR range.
+Only allow incoming traffic to a specified CIDR range for Pods with a specified label.

 .. code-block:: yaml